ryanlong1004/qbittorrent-remote-client/README.md

 # List all torrents
 python -m qbittorrent_remote_client.qbt_client list

-# Or if using from source directory
-# Or if using from source directory
+# Or if using development environment with source
-python qbt_client.py list
+qbt-client list
 ```